sfomuseum/go-sfomuseum-flickr/README.md

 ## Lambda

 Yes.

 If you run the handy `make lambda-archive` Makefile target then a `archive.zip` binary will be created (derived from the `flickr-archive-photos.go` tool) that you can upload and run as a Lambda function.

-As of this writing the Lambda function is hard-wired to receive SQS messages containing JSON-encoded `SFOMuseumFlickrPhoto` documents:
+As of this writing the Lambda function is hard-wired to receive SQS messages containing JSON-encoded `SFOMuseumFlickrPhoto` documents, typically sent by the `flickr-queue-photos` tool.
+For example:

 ```
 type SFOMuseumFlickrPhoto struct {